TejasriGunta/Credit-Card-Risk-Management-System/README.md

-# Credit-Card-Risk-Management-System - Two Stage Fraud Detection
+# Credit Card Risk Management System

 ## Introduction
 This project was developed as part of the **IDFC Bank x IIT Bombay Case Study Competition**.
 The objective is to build a predictive model called a **Behaviour Score**, which estimates the probability of default for active credit card customers.
-This score will be used for risk management tasks such as credit limit adjustments, rate modifications, and targeted customer engagement.
+This score can be used for risk management tasks such as credit limit adjustments, rate modifications, and targeted customer engagement.

 ## Problem Statement
 Given anonymized credit card portfolio data from IDFC Bank, the task is to predict the probability of default (`bad_flag = 1`) for each customer.
 A robust Behaviour Score will help the bank proactively manage risk across its portfolio.